- Purpose of research proposal

 - Review process

-The idea of 'originality' is integral to research, and this is also reflected in University guidelines and examination procedures for research degrees.
+The idea of 'originality' is integral to research, and is also reflected in University guidelines and examination procedures for research degrees.
 In order to contribute to research it is necessary to do so in a way that is current or new.
-Research must be new in the sense that it is relevant or beneficial in the real world, as well as being up to date with existing research in the discipline on the topic area.
+Research must be new in the sense that it is up to date with, and contributes something to existing research in the discipline on the topic area.
 For this reason, PhDs, Masters and Professional Doctorates by research are granted on the basis that the research makes 'an original contribution to knowledge' in a discipline.
 The research proposal process is designed to enable the University to ensure that the proposed research will fulfil the expected requirements of the degree and fall within its mission statement.

-The research proposal also serves to ensure that research is conducted in an efficient manner, and does not waste resources.
+The research proposal process also serves to ensure that research is conducted in an efficient manner.
 The research proposal is used to:

 - ensure that you and your supervisors are clear about the proposed research;